datastax/cass-operator/docs/user/README.md

 ## Prerequisites

 1. A Kubernetes cluster.
-Kubernetes v1.15 is recommended, but Kubernetes v1.13 has been tested and works provided the line containing `x-kubernetes-preserve-unknown-fields: true` is deleted from `cass-operator-manifests.yaml`.
+Kubernetes v1.18 is recommended, but Kubernetes v1.15 has been tested.
 2. The ability to download images from Docker Hub from within the Kubernetes cluster.